preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 + **Legend alignment**: Select the alignment of the description in the diagrams here.
 Works together with the Legend position.
 + **Legend position**: Select position for the description in the diagrams, in relation to the Legend alignment.
 + **Show from titel**: Select this option to show the title of the form.
 + **Open form as dialog**: If you select this option, the actual form is not shown.
-Instead a button to open the form is show.
+Instead a button to open the form is displayed.
 Users can then click the arrows to see which forms are available, and click the button to open a form to have a look at or use.

 In this example, legend alignment is "Start" and legend position is "Right":